USCF Sustainable Battery Metals Strategy Fund

 Fund Description

-After all the Metals Investments have been selected, the Adviser estimates the carbon emissions associated with each of the Metals Derivatives and each of the Metals Equities chosen by the methodology.
-The Adviser relies on data published by governmental or multi-national organizations, scientific studies, investment bank/financial service companies, and internationally recognized ESG research firms to make such estimates.
-The Adviser then calculates the aggregate carbon emissions from all Metals Investments in the portfolio and the Fund purchases Carbon Offset Investments in the form of carbon credit futures contracts in an amount equal to the net emissions.
+After all the Metals Derivatives have been selected, the Adviser estimates the carbon emissions associated with each of the Metals Derivatives chosen by the methodology.
+The Adviser relies on data published by governmental or multi-national organizations, scientific studies, investment bank/financial service companies, and internationally recognized environmental, social and governance (“ESG”) research firms to make such estimates.
+The Adviser then calculates the aggregate carbon emissions from all Metals Derivatives in the portfolio and the Fund purchases Carbon Offset Investments in the form of carbon credit futures contracts in an amount equal to the net emissions.
 Carbon emissions estimates will be updated annually.

 Although the Fund may invest in Metals Derivatives directly, the Fund invests in Metals Derivatives primarily through a wholly-owned subsidiary of the Fund incorporated in the Cayman Islands, USCF Cayman Commodity 5 (the “Subsidiary”).
 The Subsidiary is advised by the Adviser and has the same investment objective as the Fund.
 The Fund may invest up to 25% of its assets in the Subsidiary.

-The Fund is “non-diversified” within the meaning of the Investment Company Act of 1940, as amended (the “1940 Act”).
+The Fund is “non-diversified,” as that term is defined in the Investment Company Act of 1940, as amended (the “1940 Act”).

 ZSB - Performance